Magnus Stenbock: Campaign in Northern Germany

 On 1 November, 16,000 men marched out of Stralsund under Stenbock's direct command.
 They moved parallel to the enemy lines, which were concentrated south of Stralsund.
 They crossed the Recknitz river at Damgarten on 4 November, and entered Rostock without a fight ten days later.
 Stenbock set up headquarters in Schwaan, south of Rostock, and established communications with Wismar.
 In Mecklenburg, the contribution collection commenced under the command of General War Commissar Peter Malmberg, and the Swedes confiscated significant quantities of food, wagons and horses.
 At the same time, Danish troops remained around Hamburg and Danish Holstein, while Saxon and Russian troops advanced from the east.
 On 5 November Stenbock and King Stanisław negotiated with Flemming.
 Stanisław announced his thoughts on giving up the Polish crown, which created opportunities for an armistice.
-On 24 November Stenbock was ordered by King Stanisław to discuss a three-month long armistice with the enemy alliance.
+On 24 November Stenbock was ordered by King Stanisław to discuss a three-month armistice with the enemy alliance.
 The negotiations, between Stenbock and major general Carl Gustaf Mellin on one side and Flemming, the Russian commander Prince Alexander Menshikov and Colonels Meyer and Løvenørn on the other, took place a few days later in Lüssow.
 Stenbock was also given the opportunity to discuss directly with Augustus II, who was not a participant at the talks, but as a guest of the widowed duchess Magdalena Sibylla in Güstrow.
-The parties agreed upon a two-week ceasefire, starting on 1 December, which allowed the Swedes to collect food reserves undisturbed and gave them more time to assemble a new transport fleet.
+The parties agreed to a two-week ceasefire, starting on 1 December, which allowed the Swedes to collect food reserves and gave them more time to assemble a new transport fleet.
 On 29 November, King Stanisław departed towards Bender to inform Charles XII about the negotiations.
-Meanwhile, Stenbock remained in Wismar for two weeks due to severe colic attacks.
+Stenbock remained in Wismar for two weeks due to severe colic attacks.
 He was informed that a transport fleet under Admiral Gustaf Wattrang had assembled in Karlskrona and tried to sail to Wismar, but due to frequent storms, the fleet failed three times.